scalar-labs/scalar-ist/docs/how_to_use_en.md

 - Register the contract executor's certificate with Scalar DLT
 - Register the contract and function used by the contract executor in Scalar DLT.
 - Generate a digital signature of request data at the time of contract execution using the contract executor's private key
-- Send request data and digital signature to Scalar DLT and execute contract
+- Send request data and digital signature to Scalar DLT and execute a contract

 ## Scalar IST user story
 In IST, there are two types of business operators, system operation business operators and personal information handling business operators, and the system operating business operator has the authority to register only one business operator and to register the personal information handling business operator.
 A business operator handling personal information is a business operator that collects, uses, and provides personal information, creates consent documents for collecting personal information, and manages consent records.